Google My Business is a free-to-use platform for attracting local traffic and increasing your company's current awareness.

 Let's say that you have a store and things are going well for you.
 Then, you decide to open up a new store.
 And now, it is time for you to spread the word!
 The first thing you need to do is add multiple locations to Google Business Profile.

-If you already have multiple Google Business Profile accounts for every store, you might be aware of the burden of managing multiple Google My Business accounts as well.
+If you already have multiple Google My Business accounts for every store, you might be aware of the burden of managing multiple Google My Business accounts as well.
 It is doable, but it has some consequences, too.

 First, you need to log in to each account separately when changing a detail.
 If different employees manage each account, it can be a pain in the neck to find the login details when the person responsible is out of reach.